Kotlin/kotlinx.coroutines/coroutines-guide.md

 Automatically assigned ids are good when coroutines log often and you just need to correlate log records coming from the same coroutine.
 However, when coroutine is tied to the processing of a specific request or doing some specific background task, it is better to name it explicitly for debugging purposes.
-[CoroutineName] serves the same function as a thread name.
-It'll get displayed in the thread name that is executing this coroutine when debugging mode is turned on.
+[CoroutineName] context element serves the same function as a thread name.
+It'll get displayed in the thread name that is executing this coroutine when [debugging mode](#debugging-coroutines-and-threads) is turned on.

 The following example demonstrates this concept: